BrennenWright/LocalAILab/README.md

 - Add health checks to the database
 - Add n8n load from backup scripts
 - Add initial n8n builds and load on launch
+- Fix the pod manager stuff as it needs a new default image and the script to be inbeded

 ### Lab Components